davidmalcolm/gcc-global-state/passes.rst

        which is called in two other places in the source tree.  */

-The `redirect_edge_var_map_*` API is used in 5 other source files, so this looks like it needs to be per-universe state.
+The `redirect_edge_var_map_*` API is used in 5 other source files, so this looks like it needs to be per-context state.

 Plan:

-  * introduce a `class redirect_edge_var_state` (or whatnot) and add to universe, with usual MAYBE_STATIC on both the state member within the universe and the fields of the state class itself.
+  * introduce a `class redirect_edge_var_state` (or whatnot) and add to context, with usual MAYBE_STATIC on both the state member within the context and the fields of the state class itself.

   * convert the `redirect_edge_var_map_*` API to be methods of said class.